Appearance

 | Issue template | A reusable template for issue creation within a project.
 Templates define default content that pre-populates new issues.
 Managed in project settings.
 (Renamed from "system prompts" internally.) |

 | Two-factor authentication (2FA) | Optional TOTP-based second factor for user accounts.
-Tenants can enforce 2FA for admins, members, or both.
+Each custom role carries an enforce_2fa boolean — tenants can require 2FA on any individual role (admins, billing approvers, etc.) without forcing it on everyone.
 Setup includes QR code and recovery codes. |

 | BYOK AI keys | "Bring your own key" — tenants and projects can configure their own Anthropic or OpenAI API keys instead of using Kendo's shared keys.
 Managed at tenant and project level. |